LGBTQ rights in Nepal: Society

 While the Nepalese political landscape has rapidly changed in the past decade, much of the progressive legislation has not been implemented at the community level.
-Traditional Nepalese gender roles stem from rigid ideals based on biological sex that ostracize anyone failing to conform.
-These norms may stigmatize any LGBT Nepalis who choose to operate outside of the gender roles, but affect LGBT women in particular, as women, more than men, are expected to conform to societal expectations.
+Traditional Nepalese gender roles stem from rigid ideals based on biological sex that tends to ostracize anyone failing to conform.
+These norms stigmatize LGBT Nepalis who choose to operate outside of these the gender roles, particularly affecting LGBT women as they are expected to conform to societal expectations more than men.

-However, human rights organizations like the Blue Diamond Society, established in 2001, seek to represent LGBT people in Nepal politically and provide assistance with sexual health in the community.
+However, human rights organizations like the Blue Diamond Society seek to represent LGBT people in Nepal politically and also provide assistance with sexual health.
 A drop-in centre with free HIV testing exists in Kathmandu along with more than 50 different branches of the organization across the country.
-Other organizations such as Mitini Nepal, Parichaya Samaj and Sahaayam Nepal also exist to provide resources for LGBT Nepalis.
-The media and public have also become more sympathetic to LGBT rights since homophobic acts and crimes against members of the Blue Diamond Society became public, and after they started their radio program called Pahichan, a program that discusses sexual and gender minority rights.
+Other organizations such as Mitini Nepal, Parichaya Samaj and Sahaayam Nepal also provide resources.
+Popular sentiment has also become more sympathetic to LGBT rights since homophobic acts and crimes against members of the Blue Diamond Society became public, and started the Pahichan radio program, a program that discusses sexual and gender minority rights.

 Nepal Pride is an annual LGBT event held in Kathmandu.
 It was first held in 2001 and was attended by 49 people, most of whom wore masks to avoid being recognized.
 In recent years, the event has attracted about 1,500 people.
 It purposefully coincides with the Gai Jatra festival, one of the oldest festivals celebrated in the Kathmandu Valley.

-A report in The Diplomat warns that President Donald Trump’s 20 January 2025 executive order to freeze foreign aid for 90 days — had a devastating effect on Nepal’s LGBTQ community.
+A report in The Diplomat warns that President Donald Trump's January 2025 executive order to freeze foreign aid for 90 days — had a devastating effect on Nepal's LGBTQ community.
 The directive threatens the more than a dozen LGBTQ groups that work in Nepal and could cost more than 1,500 community members their jobs.
-A former minister and influential leader of the ruling Communist Party of Nepal-United Marxist Leninist, who spoke to The Diplomat on condition of anonymity, said that “USAID had invested huge sums of money in news media and the supreme court, and created outsize influence in poor, aid-hungry remittance-run Nepal.”
+A former minister and influential leader of the ruling Communist Party of Nepal-United Marxist Leninist, who spoke to The Diplomat on condition of anonymity, said that "USAID had invested huge sums of money in news media and the Supreme Court, and created outsize influence in poor, corrupt, aid-hungry Nepal."